 Oral presentation instructions

-- The recommended software to be used is PowerPoint or Adobe Acrobat (pdf).
+- The recommended file type to be used for presentations is PowerPoint or Portable Document Format (PDF).

-- Its contents should be structured and have the following parts: title, introduction, methods, results, discussion, etc.
+- The presentation’s contents should be structured and have the following structure: title, introduction, methods, results, discussion, etc.

 - Presentations should not contain full paragraphs of text.
 Use a bulleted list or outline format and elaborate on the points in your talk.